sandbender/kragle_docs/Advanced_Topics/Creating_Block_Types.md

 When creating custom Blocks that use State, you will need to specify the initial state for the Block which will be used the first time the block runs, so that there is data there for it to reference when it looks for the relevant pieces of State.

-This is done with the 'initial_state' element of a Block definition... 'initial_state' is a **static** data structure (can be anything) which is saved as the starting state for a Block every time the block is used in a Stack.
+This is done with the 'initial_state' element of a Block definition... 'initial_state' is a **static** data structure which is saved as the starting state for a Block every time the block is used in a Stack.
+The 'initial_state' element of a block definition must be an object, have 'input' and 'output' properties.
+Each of 'input' and 'output' must be objects themselves, and their contents can be anything.

 State always over-writes itself on every Block execution, so the initial state is **only** used/relevant the very first time an instance of the Block is executed within a Stack.